kiubis/arduino-greenhouse/README.md

 # arduino-greenhouse
-A model of arduino-automated greenhouse
+Model of an arduino-automated greenhouse

 TO DO: